sub1inear/sub1inear.github.io/_posts/2025-03-28-making-of-rift-part-1.md

 <img src="https://sub1inear.github.io/assets/images/making-of-rift-part-1/i2c_diagram.png" alt="I2C Diagram"/>

 ## Getting Started: Multiplayer Pong
 After I finished my previous game, ArduDemon, I was suprised to see no one had made a multiplayer game.
 I decided, why not?
 And so I set out on making a version of Pong for two Minis.
 The Pong code was relatively straightforward, but the I2C was tricky.
-I started out as having the player manually indicate which device the was the controller and which was the target.
+I started out as having the player manually indicate which device was the controller and which was the target.

 ```cpp
 void setup() {